 DOROTHY KAY (1577-1638)

 Dorothy Kay was the daughter of John Kay of Hackney (d.
 May 1589), clerk of the Green Cloth, and his wife Bridget (d.
 May 2, 1601).
 She was christened August 2, 1577.
 In his will, dated May 7, 1589, Kay left his daughter his leases in messuages in the manor of Laleham, Middlesex and £100, which she was to receive at age twenty-one or upon her marriage.
 In 1595, Dorothy married William Hatcliffe (September 1568-1631/2), proposed by Leslie Hotson as the “Mr. W. H.” of Shakespeare’s sonnets.
-They had three children, Dorothy, Judith, and Thomas (1606-1653) and acquired the manor of West Ravendale (or Randall), Lincolnshire upon the death of Hatcliffe’s father in 1610.
+Their children were Dorothy, Judith, and Thomas (1606-1653).
+William acquired the manor of West Ravendale (or Randall), Lincolnshire upon the death of his father in 1610.
 In January 1629/30, Dorothy was left “an olde Angell” in the will of her cousin, Frescheville Holles.
 Her husband wrote his will on December 17, 1631, naming Dorothy as executor, and it was proved February 13, 1631/2.
-Dorothy wrote her own will on May 8, 1638 at West Ravendale and it was proved March 19, 1638/9.
+Dorothy wrote her will on May 8, 1638 at West Ravendale and it was proved March 19, 1638/9.
 She named her daughter Judith as executor.
 An inventory was done on February 11, 1638/9.
 The complete inventory, and the inventory when her husband died, along with both their wills, can be found in Mr. W. H. by Leslie Hotson.
-A few of the more interesting items from her inventory are six geese, six turkeys, three hens, two cocks and four ducks, a coach and harness, two horses, one cow and three kine, and a trunk with books.
+Her inventory included six geese, six turkeys, three hens, two cocks and four ducks, a coach and harness, two horses, one cow and three kine, and a trunk with books.

 see DOROTHY MAULEVERER